 - In accordance with the child’s IEP; and

 - At no cost to the parents of the child.

 Expulsion: A disciplinary exclusion (suspension) from the school district that is greater than one (1) semester in length.
 It may be longer or even permanent.

 Extracurricular activity: An activity for which a student does not receive a grade but which is sanctioned by the New Mexico Activities Association and therefore the student is subject to rules imposed by the New Mexico Activities Association during participation (examples include track and field, football, speech and debate and cheerleading).

 facilitated IEP (FIEP) meeting: an IEP meeting that utilizes an independent, state-approved, state-funded, trained facilitator as an IEP facilitator to assist the IEP team to communicate openly and effectively, in order to resolve conflicts related to a student's IEP.
 (18.104.22.168(C)(2) NMAC)

 Fair hearing official: A person who is not involved in the original eligibility determination under appeal or any previous conference.

-family member: a person who is a spouse, domestic partner, father, father-in-law, mother, mother-in-law, son, son-in-law, daughter, daughter-in-law, ward, brother, brother-in-law, sister or sister-in-law, grandparent, grandchild, aunt or uncle of the Albuquerque Public Schools employee.
+family member: Family Member as defined by the Department of Labor: Spouse, Child, Parent.
+Family Member as defined by the negotiated agreements: a person who is a spouse, domestic partner, father, father-in-law, mother, mother-in-law, son, son-in-law, daughter, daughter-in-law, ward, brother, brother-in-law, sister or sister-in-law, grandparent, grandchild, aunt or uncle of the Albuquerque Public Schools employee.
 Family members shall also include any individual residing in the employee’s household for purposes of nepotism.

 FAPE: Free Appropriate Public Education.